-Reclaimed water is the final product of a multiple-stage advanced treatment process which retains nitrogen and phosphorous elements that work as fertilizers to enhance ornamental plant and turfgrass growth.
-This treatment produces a water product ideal for lawn sprinkling, but not suitable for human or animal consumption.
-Elements found in reclaimed water include aluminum, chromium, lead, molybdenum, zinc, phosphorus, boron, copper, zinc, magnesium, nickel, calcium, iron, manganese, potassium and nitrogen.
-Sprinkling with reclaimed water is not much different from using well or tap water.
-To take advantage of the program you must already have or install a sprinkler system or you may receive a special reclaimed hose connection for portable sprinklers.
-Existing sprinkler systems can be connected with little or no modification.
+Reclaimed water is the final product of a multiple-stage advanced wastewater treatment process which produces a product ideal for irrigation.
+This treatment produces a water product that is not suitable for human or animal consumption.
+Elements found in reclaimed water include nitrogen and phosphorous elements that work as nutrients to enhance ornamental plant and lawn health.
+Sprinkling with reclaimed water is not much different from using well or potable (drinking) water.
 Due to its origin and composition, the use of reclaimed water is restricted by federal, state and local ordinances.

 - Consumption by humans or animals

 - Connection to a dwelling for toilet flushing or other internal household use

 - Interconnection with another water source

 - Non-reclaimed marked/labeled hose bibs, faucets, quick couplers, and hoses.

 - Filling of swimming pools, decorative pools, and ponds

 - Development of a common reclaimed water service or connection between properties